Photo Courtesy of Walters Gardens, Inc.

 One of the very best Miscanthus cultivars available today.
 Its fantastic fall color, upright habit, early flowering time, and extreme cold hardiness have certainly earned it this recognition.

 From early to midseason, the leaves are a pleasant grey-green.
-In the fall, they turn a brilliant reddish orange, hence the name 'Flame Grass'.
+In late summer and fall, they take on brilliant orange and red tones, hence the name 'Flame Grass'.
 The seed heads begin to appear in late summer with magenta hues.
 As winter approaches, they transform into silky white panicles which are especially lovely when backlit by the early morning or late afternoon sun.

 Miscanthus is versatile from a design standpoint; it can be used as a specimen, for massing or screening, in large containers, or at the pond's edge.
 Plant this grass where its wonderful winter interest can be enjoyed.